-- Refer to the "Risk Management Credit Risk" section of MD&A of Part I, Item 2 of our Q2 2023 Form 10-Q for our quantitative and qualitative disclosures about credit risk. - Refer to our accounting policies in Note 2 Summary of Significant Accounting Policies in our Q2 2023 Form 10-Q and any additional relevant references provided in the Road Map on page 3 of this report.
+- Refer to the "Risk Management Credit Risk" section of MD&A of Part I, Item 2 of our Q1 2024 Form 10-Q for our quantitative and qualitative disclosures about credit risk. - Refer to our accounting policies in Note 2 Update of Significant Accounting Policies in our Q1 2024 Form 10-Q and Note 2 Summary of Significant Accounting Policies in our 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report.

-Refer to Note 5 - Derivative Assets and Derivative Liabilities and Note 6 - Collateralized Agreements and Financings of our Q2 2023 Form 10-Q, for quantitative and qualitative information regarding our derivative and collateralized agreements and the related collateral.
+Refer to Note 5 - Derivative Assets and Liabilities and Note 6 - Collateralized Agreements and Financings of our Q1 2024 Form 10-Q, for quantitative and qualitative information regarding our derivative and collateralized agreements and the related collateral.